- Astronomy (ASTR 101)

 The nature of the global climate system.
 Factors influencing climate including interactions among the atmosphere, oceans, solid earth, and biosphere.
 Stability and sensitivity of climate system.
 Global warming, ozone depletion, and other human influences.
 Intended for nonmajors.

-- Introduction to Biology: Addiction and the Brain (BIOL 100)
+- Introductory Biology: Addiction and the Brain (BIOL 100)

 Explore the effects of a range of mood-altering drugs to learn about brain structures, brain chemicals and genetic differences in people's response to drugs.